phil2211/ManageMongoDBAtlasDevClusters/README.md

 # AtlasPauseClusters
-RealmApp to pause all clusters in an Atlas project
+RealmApp to pause,resume and terminate clusters in an Atlas project by using scheduled triggers

 ## General description
-This RealmApp helps you to keep your cost under control by pausing clusters automatically with a time based trigger.
-For example could you pause your development clusters every eavening at a specific time.
+This RealmApp helps you to keep your cost under control by pausing or terminating clusters automatically with a time based trigger.
+You can also define a list of clusters to resume automatically every morning by using another trigger.
+Example: you could pause your development clusters every eavening at a specific time and resume them during the week every morning.
+Other Example: You can define a list of cluster names you usually use for demos (Cluster0, Demo, Democluster, etc).
+These clusters will then be terminated automatically every eavening.

 This small project is based on the great blogpost from [Brian Leonard](https://www.mongodb.com/blog/post/atlas-cluster-automation-using-scheduled-triggers)

 ## Features
-- Pausing clusters at a specifific time (19:00 by default)
+- Pausing clusters at a specifific time (see pauseClusters trigger)
+- Resuming clusters at a specific time (see resumeClusters trigger)
+- Terminating clusters at a specific time (see terminateClusters trigger)
 - Auto detects your clusters and pause them all by default
-- Possibility to add cluster names to a exclude list to avoid pausing them
+- Possibility to add cluster names to a exclude list to avoid pausing them (see neverPause value in "Values")
+- Possibility to add a list of clusters to resume (see wakeUp value in "Values")
+- Possibility to terminate a list of clusternames (see terminate value in "Values)

 ## What you need
 - **ProjectId** (you can find it under your project settings in Atlas)